awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.Maintenance.md

  For instructions about turning this setting on or off, see [Settings for Amazon Aurora](Aurora.Modifying.md#Aurora.Modifying.Settings)\.
 In particular, make sure to apply the same setting to all DB instances in the cluster\.
 If any DB instance in your cluster has this setting turned off, the cluster isn't automatically upgraded\.

-For more information about engine updates for Aurora PostgreSQL, see [Database engine updates for Amazon Aurora PostgreSQL ](AuroraPostgreSQL.Updates.md)\.
+For more information about engine updates for Aurora PostgreSQL, see [Amazon Aurora PostgreSQL updates](AuroraPostgreSQL.Updates.md)\.

  For more information about the **Auto minor version upgrade** setting for Aurora MySQL, see [Enabling automatic upgrades between minor Aurora MySQL versions](AuroraMySQL.Updates.Patching.md#AuroraMySQL.Updates.AMVU)\.
 For general information about engine updates for Aurora MySQL, see [Database engine updates for Amazon Aurora MySQL](AuroraMySQL.Updates.md)\.